revatithanekar/revatithanekar/README.md

 # 💫 About Me:
-Full Stack Developer | Software Engineering Student | mobile app Devaloper
+Aspiring Software Developer | Python | Web Development
+Building beginner to intermediate projects with focus on clean code and real-world applications.

 ## 🌐 Socials: